African Continental Free Trade Area: Implementation

-The AfCFTA is set to be implemented in phases, and some of the future phases still under negotiation.
+The AfCFTA is set to be implemented in phases, and some of the future phases are still under negotiation.
 Phase I covers trade in goods and trade in services.
 Phase II covers intellectual property rights, investment and competition policy.
-Phase III covers E-Commerce.
+Phase III covers e-commerce.

 At the 2018 Kigali summit, areas of agreement were found on trade protocols, dispute settlement procedures, customs cooperation, trade facilitation, and rules of origin.
 There was also agreement to reduce tariffs on 90% of all goods.
 Each nation is permitted to exclude 3% of goods from this agreement.
 This was part of Phase I of the agreement, which covers goods and services liberalization.
 Some Phase I issues that remain to be negotiated include the schedule of tariff concessions and other specific commitments.

-The 12th Extraordinary Session of the African Union on AfCFTA was called to launch the new agreement into its operational phase, which was hosted in Niamey on 7 July 2019.
+The 12th Extraordinary Session of the African Union on AfCFTA, called to launch the new agreement into its operational phase, was hosted in Niamey on July 7, 2019.
 At its launch, five operational instruments that will govern the AfCFTA were activated: "the rules of origin; the online negotiating forum; the monitoring and elimination of non-tariff barriers; a digital payment system; and the African Trade Observatory."

 Phase II and III negotiations are expected to be initiated by all AU member countries and held in successive rounds.
 In February 2020, the AU Assembly of Heads of State and Government decided that Phase III would begin immediately following the conclusion of Phase II negotiations, which were initially scheduled to conclude in December 2020.
 However, this deadline was delayed due to the COVID-19 pandemic in Africa, and a new date (December 31, 2021) was set as the deadline for the conclusion of Phase II and III negotiations.
 The AfCFTA officially but largely symbolically launched on January 1, 2021.

 Membership

 Among the 55 AU member states, 44 signed the African Continental Free Trade Agreement (consolidated text), 47 signed the Kigali Declaration and 30 signed the Protocol on Free Movement of People at the end of the 2018 Kigali Summit.
 Benin, Botswana, Eritrea, Guinea-Bissau, Nigeria, and Zambia were among the 11 countries that did not initially sign the agreement.
 After the 2018 Kigali summit, more signatures were added to the AfCFTA.
 At the 31st African Union Summit in Nouakchott on 1 July 2018, South Africa (the second largest economy of Africa), Sierra Leone, Namibia, Lesotho and Burundi joined the agreement.
 In February 2019, Guinea-Bissau, Zambia and Botswana also joined.
 Kenya and Ghana were the first nations to ratify the agreement, depositing their ratification on 10 May 2018.

-Of the signatories, 22 needed to deposit the instrument of ratification of the agreement for it to come into effect, and this occurred on 29 April 2019 when both Sierra Leone and the Sahrawi Arab Democratic Republic deposited the agreement.
-As a result, the agreement came into force 30 days later on 30 May 2019.
-At this point, only Nigeria (the continent's largest economy), Eritrea and Benin had not signed.
+Of the signatories, 22 needed to deposit the instrument of ratification of the agreement for it to come into effect, and this occurred on April 29, 2019 when both Sierra Leone and the Sahrawi Arab Democratic Republic deposited the agreement.
+As a result, the agreement came into force 30 days later on May 30, 2019.